5 Statistical Inference and Hypothesis Testing

 Statistics is the grammar of science.

 Imagine a bank notices that customers who contact customer service frequently appear more likely to close their credit card accounts.
-Is this pattern evidence of a genuine underlying relationship, or could it simply reflect random variation in the data?
-Questions like these lie at the heart of statistical inference.
+Is this pattern evidence of a genuine relationship in the broader customer population, or could it simply reflect random variation in the observed data?
+Statistical inference addresses this central question: when does an observed pattern provide credible evidence beyond the particular sample at hand?

 What This Chapter Covers